moeriki/node-mappr/README.md

 <a name="chaining">**Chaining**</a>

 `mappr` takes one or more arguments.
 When more arguments are provided the results are chained.
-The output of the preceding function is provided as the input of the following function.
+The output of the preceding function is provided as the input of the proceding function.

 ```javascript
 var getUsername = mappr(